tachyons-css/tachyons/README.md

 This will watch the sass directory and do the following on file change:
 * Compile scss files down to css/tachyons.css and css/tachyons.min.css
 * Run autoprefixer on css/tachyons.css (this allows you to keep vendor prefixes out of your source files)
-* Run csslint and spit the print the results to your terminal window
+* Run csslint and print the results to your terminal window
 * Run an instance of browser-sync - this causes any browsers or devices pointing to your local server to reload on file change.
+It will also keep all browsers in sync with eachother i.e. they will all scroll simultaneously.
+If you fill out a form on one device all devices will be updated with that content.
+It's a huge help if you are testing multiple browsers or devices.

 ## Built with Tachyons

 [http://mrmrs.io/btns/]
 [http://clrs.cc]
 [http://pesticide.io]